 Even prior to that he was recognised as one of the greatest warriors in Wakanda.
 Man-Ape is fast and agile enough to fight even the Black Panther (T’Challa) or Captain America (Steve Rogers) toe-to-toe.

 Though those who have never seen him fight tend to dismiss him as ludicrous, this is a mistake.
 M’Baku is a truly formidable opponent unless met with strong superhuman power.

 M’Baku is a good tactician.
 Although his fighting style (and his acrobatics style) are reminiscent of how a gorilla moves, he actually makes good use of his environment.

-He also has no problem using all sorts of devious ruses de guerre.
+He also has no problem using all sorts of devious ruses de guerreA trick to deceive enemy soldiers.
 These include playing possum, pretending to surrender, taking hostages and booby-trapping their cell, etc..
 M’Baku favours sudden, unexpected distractions.

 M’Baku is also a competent jet fighter pilot.
-He is also surprisingly good at infiltration and stealth despite his gigantic physique.
+And surprisingly good at infiltration and stealth despite his gigantic physique.
 Perhaps he learned these skills during his career as a mercenary.

 M’Baku is a fearsome, world-class fighter… except when he’s part of a group.
 In such circumstances, he performs noticeably below his normal level.

 No explanation is given for this.
 It might be the result of pride and honour, or of a highly mobile fighting style.
 It might also be a mystical weakness having to do with the Gorilla God.

 The difference in combat skill is stark, and has been consistent over the decades.
 In fact M’Baku seems to become less redoubtable as the size of the group he is a part of increases.